Conclusion: What to Do Next

 - The evidence on AI and developer productivity is settled.

 - The field is less than a decade old, dominated by short-term studies on narrow tasks, heavily influenced by industry funding, and almost entirely lacking independent replication.
-The honest summary is that some things seem to be true in some contexts; very little has been established across contexts.
+Some things seem to be true in some contexts but very little has been settled.

 - More published studies on a topic means we know more about it.